marius321967/html/readme.md

 - [Twitter Bootstrap badge](http://getbootstrap.com/components/#badges) generator for [DigitalOcean](digitalocean.com) Droplet status
 - Added 'number' input type to form builder

+The namespace has been changed from `Collective\Html` to `marius321967\Html`, so keep that in mind when installing.

 Official documentation for Forms & Html for The Laravel Framework can be found at the [LaravelCollective](http://laravelcollective.com) website.